Spiritual tools for Pesach 5779

 The special prayer below made by Kabbalist Harav Salman Mutzafi ZT”L

 It’s good to be read after the Kiddush of the Seder.

 Because on that night the heavens are opened, we can inject our personal wish.
 This prayer asks God to open different treasures above and manifest them for us with blessings.

 Download and print.

-This is a short guide with important consciousness guide and explanation to help the ‘confused’ follow the Seder and benefit from it.
-Many places, especially in large groups, simple participation could be a great social event and fun but very little spiritual connection.
-Most of teh time because of distraction in your table or that the head table/leaders of the Seder are not leading properly.
+This is a short guide with an important consciousness guide and explanation to help the ‘confused’ follow the Seder and benefit from it.
+In many places, especially in large groups, simple participation could be a great social event and fun but very little spiritual connection.
+Most of the time because of distraction at your table or that the head table/leaders of the Seder are not leading properly.
 A race to the meal is NOT recommended even if you pay a lot of money for your ticket.

 Please share freely with your friends by email or social networks.